noaione/yuusha-shoukan-ln/sources/v13/chapter4.md

 “...However, it seemed that whatever Shalltear wished for did not happen, and the feeling of impatience inside her just grew.
-I was curious about her situation, so I asked Shalltear once, “What are you in such a hurry for?”...”
+I was curious about her situation, so I asked Shalltear once: ‘What are you in such a hurry for?’”

 [...and what did Alice say?]

-“...”I want to fulfill my goal already so that I can die!” is what she responded with.
+“...‘I want to fulfill my goal already so that I can die!’ is what she responded with.
 There was something dark and freezing beneath the eyes of Shalltear at that time...
 I couldn’t understand it.
 Whether it’s this goal so that she could die or her motives...
 That’s why...
 I thought she was creepy.”